-AFSC, Groundfish Assessment Program, Habitat and Ecological Processes Research Program, Fisheries Behavioral Ecology Program, Marine Ecology and Stock Assessment Program, Resource Ecology and Fishery Management Division UAF, College of Fisheries and Ocean Sciences
+AFSC, Groundfish Assessment Program, Habitat and Ecological Processes Research Program, Fisheries Behavioral Ecology Lab, Marine Ecology and Stock Assessment Program, Resource Ecology and Fishery Management Division UAF, College of Fisheries and Ocean Sciences

-EFH Component 1 Descriptions and Identification
+EFH Component 1 Descriptions And Identification

-- Essential fish habitat (EFH) means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity (50 CFR 600.10). - EFH component 1 descriptions and identification: FMP text, tables, and maps. - EFH component 1 requires individual species maps for the fishery management unit of the FMP (50 CFR 600.805(b)), where some or all portions of the species' geographic range is mapped (50 CFR 600.815(a)(1)(iii)(1)). - EFH may also be designated with justification for assemblages of species or life stages (50 CFR 600.815(a)(1)(iv)(E)).
+- Essential fish habitat (EFH) means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity (50 CFR 600.10). - EFH component 1 descriptions and identification: FMP text, tables, and maps.
+Species distribution model (SDM) EFH mapping established in the 2017 Review. - EFH component 1 requires individual species maps for the fishery management unit of the FMP (50 CFR 600.805(b)), where some or all portions of the species' geographic range is mapped (50 CFR 600.815(a)(1)(iii)(1)). - EFH may also be designated with justification for assemblages of species or life stages (50 CFR 600.815(a)(1)(iv)(E)).